danielharrell/open-eyes-lect-2017-18/Open.md

     - "Open your heart."
     - "My eyes were finally opened."

-This, then, is one reason to wonder about the word, for *why* does it have such scope?
+This, then, is one reason to wonder, for
+*why* does the word have such scope?

 Another reason to wonder is that the word is usually used without further explanation, as if its